-A student will earn the designation of "doctoral candidate" after he or she has successfully completed all coursework, passed written and/or oral comprehensive exams (if required), and a dissertation concept paper has been accepted by the Institute.
+A student will earn the designation of "doctoral candidate" after they have successfully completed all coursework, passed written and/or oral comprehensive exams (if required), and a dissertation concept paper has been accepted by the Institute.
 Once candidacy is achieved, however, students may not indicate in public announcements or advertising that they hold a doctorate.
-The use of Ph.D. or Psy.D. is not permissible as a designation until the student completed all degree requirements and obtained their doctoral diploma.
+The use of "Ph.D." or "Psy.D." is not permissible as a designation until the student completed all degree requirements and obtained their doctoral diploma.
+Students must also recognize and follow their state's requirements in using designations such as "psychologist" or "counselor" without state license to practice in that capacity.